 Carbon steel may be sufficient above the packer if the gas is dry and high purity CO2.
 However, below the packer, where the gas comes in contact with groundwater, a corrosion-resistant alloy should be considered.
 If unable to guarantee that dry gas can be maintained throughout the life of the well, then CRAs should be considered for the entire string.

 Where the corrosive gas is predominantly CO2, a 13 Chrome alloy may be a cost-effective solution.
-However, if the reservoir or injection stream contains chlorides, H2S, or other corrosive gases, a more highly alloyed material such as Super 25 Chrome may be required.
+However, if the reservoir or injection stream contains chlorides, H2S, or other corrosive gases, a more highly alloyed material such as Super 25 Chrome, or Chromium-25, may be required.

 CRA’s Alloy Solutions for CCS Wells include: